Serverless-Devs/Serverless-Devs/readme.md

 - If you run this command on Linux or MacOS with the Error message "Error: EACCES: permission denied", run the sudo npm install @ serverless-devs/s -g command.
 - If the installation process is slow, run npm -- registry = https://registry.npm.taobao.org install @ serverless-devs-g to install the npm repository on Taobao.

-After the installation is complete, you can enter `S `and press enter to see if Serverless is printed:
+After the installation is completed, run the s command in the control terminal to view version information.

 ```
 jiangyu@B-165MLVDL-0004 ~ % s